PramitDutta1999/Stock-Price-Prediction/README.md

-# Recurrent-Neural-Networks-
+# Stock Price Prediction
-In this model we will predict upward and downward trend of google stock prize
+In this project we tried predict upward and downward trend of google stock prize using RNN